Rick45/quick-arr-Stack/README.md

 Radarr and Sonarr Setup
-in the follwing screen configure the both radarr and sonarr
+in the following screen configure the both Radarr and Sonarr

 ![Overseerr radar and sonar configuration](img/Overseerr_sonarr_radarr_setup.png)

-for each we need to define it as default server set the IP adress (the port should be the default one) and the API Key, them click on test. after that fill the remaining settings with your desired configuration.
+for each, we need to define it as the default server set the IP address (the port should be the default one) and the API Key, then click on test. after that fill the remaining settings with your desired configuration.